oottppxx/enigma2/zgemmah7/README.txt

 - have the linuxkernel4 file ready to be served from the tftpd root (right name, right permissions, etc...);
-- reboot the box: the 1st boot command in the STARTUP file will be able to download the file and boot from it/into slot 4 (hence why it's important that slot 4 is kept pristine).
+- reboot the box: the 1st boot command in the STARTUP file will be able to netboot into slot 4 (hence why it's important that it's kept pristine).

 You can just rename the file in the tftpd root to something else when not needed, the 1st boot command will fail and the slot corresponding to the in use STARTUP_X